Your target net worth.

 Your current portfolio, plus future contributions compounded at your expected return, crosses your FI Number on a specific day.
 That day is the calculator's answer.

 The annual income your FI Number safely produces, year after year, without touching principal.
-By design it equals your spending, so the math closes.
+It's sized to match your spending, which is the whole point of the number.

 A line that goes up.
 Then what.